Arjun-Arora/Matroid_Asst/README.md

 Before building my model, I preprocess the vggface descriptors for male and female faces into `.npy` files via the `create_feature_vectors.py` script.

 Afterward, I use those preprocessed feature vectors as the inputs to a small feed-forward fully connected model in the `train_evaluate_model.py` script.
 Full description of the gender classifier model is contained in the script.
-Since the feature vectors provided by